catholics-temp/Believing-In-Jesus/Text/Jesus' Bible: The Old Testament.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Every year at Passover each household procured a lamb, one year old and without blemish.
 They ate it with loins girt, sandals on their feet and staff in hand—like those who are in flight (see Exodus 12:11).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our Passover is Jesus, in whose blood the new and eternal covenant is made.
 Jlis blood is "upon us" and in us, symbolizing a true union between God and us.
 We cal his flesh as those who are in flight from slavery.
 We drink his blood, sealing the covenant.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *The Law: Powerless to Save*.
+The Torah—the Law—cannot save.
+As Saint Paul keeps on saying, it is merely our teacher (see Galatians 3:24).
+It is powerless, except to reveal all the obstacles of sin between us and God. {9}

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our reverence for the Ten Commandments should never deceive us into thinking that we can save ourselves by observing them.
+Saint Paul spent most of his Christian life insisting on this.
+We have the Law, but we cannot observe it by ourselves.
+We are not self-righteous (though that is the word we use for people who think they are).
+God leads us, chosen people, through glory and misery, sin and faith, to a growing consciousness that we need God absolutely.

+<b>LEVITICUS.</b> The third book of the Bible gets its name from Levi, head of the priestly tribe.
+The book gives many directives for sacrifice and ritual.
+The central theme is this: "Be holy, for I, the Lord, your God, am holy" (Leviticus 19:2b; see also 11:44; 20:26).

+<b>NUMBERS.</b> The Book of Numbers (so called because it records two censuses of the Hebrew people) continues the story of the journey begun in Exodus.
+It describes the life of the Israelites for thirty-eight years in the desert, from their coming to Sinai to their arrival at the border of the promised land.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For their murmuring, God prolongs the people's stay in the desert while simultaneously deepening the covenant relationship and preparing them to be a missionary nation.

+<b>DEUTERONOMY.</b> The name means "Second Law. " It is not really a new Law, but a repeating and completing of the Law given on Mount Sinai.
+Moses, in a series of discourses (similar to those of Jesus in Matthew's Gospel), presents the theme of covenant renewal, of living religion.
+He exhorts and threatens his people, reminding them of the special claim the Lord  has on them.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The events described in this book took place between the end of the desert journey and the crossing of the Jordan into the promised land under Joshua.
+The book was written alter the Israelites had lived in the protuised land for centuries and is presented as a kind of testatment of Moses.